DandelionSprout/adfilt/Wiki/Facebook domain functionality tiers.md

 #### Test environment(s)

-* Last tested on the 25th of February 2020 from Trondheim, Norway.
+* Last tested on the 18th of April 2021 from Trondheim, Norway.
 * The default browser locale was set to Norwegian Bokmål.
 * Facebook domains were tested in Chrome on Windows 10 Pro.
 Facebookcorewwwi domains were tested in Tor Browser for Windows.
 * No proxies were used.
-* No user-agent changes were made to the browsers (which may explain some strange outcomes regarding phone-specific domains between Facebook and Facebookcorewwwi; and between Chromium and Gecko browsers).
+* No user-agent changes were made to the browsers.

 # Results